An Ode to Objects

 Mankind has built oh so many perfect things! — Pablo Neruda

-When I started this blog (or digital salon as I prefer to call it) it was a result of a personal shift in my perception of things and, ultimately, my consumption habits.
+I remember when I first had a shift in my perception of things and, ultimately, my consumption habits.

 Though I've never owned a lot of stuff I haven't always been discerning about what I've acquired, ultimately feeling underwhelmed by many of my possessions.